rcs-agents/rcl/docs/rcl-formal-specification.md

 ### 10.1 Flow States and Transitions
 - **Start State**: All flows begin with the special `:start` state
 - **Clause Syntax**: `[condition] -> [consequence]` where conditions match against the current scope
-- **State References**: States can be literal values or computed expressions
+- **State References**: States can be literal values or computed embedded code

 ### 10.2 Parameter Passing
 Flow parameters are passed between states using the `with` clause: